zhongerting/WarpX2511-xjtu/Docs/source/usage/how_to_run.rst

 .. note::

-   WarpX needs separate binaries to run in dimensionality of 1D, 2D, 3D, and RZ.
+   WarpX needs a separate binary to run in each dimensionality, 1D, 2D, 3D, RZ, RCYLINDER, and RSPHERE.
    We encode the supported dimensionality in the binary file name.

 If you :ref:`compiled the code yourself <install-developers>`, the WarpX executable is stored in the source folder under ``build/bin``.